pyeve/cerberus/docs/customize.rst

 For custom rules you need to define an error as ``ErrorDefinition`` with a unique id and the causing rule that is violated.
 See :mod:`~cerberus.errors` for a list of the contributed error definitions.
+Keep in mind that bit 7 marks a group error, bit 5 marks an error raised by a validation against different sets of rules.

 Optionally you can submit further arguments as information.
 Error handlers that are targeted for humans will use these as positional arguments when formatting a message with :py:meth:`str.format`.
 Serializing handlers will keep these values in a list.
-Keep in mind that bit 7 marks a group error.

 .. versionadded:: 0.10